frovedis/frovedis/doc/tutorial/tutorial.md

 `max_depth` limits the maximum depth of a tree.
 `max_bins` specifies the maximum number of histogram bins for continuous features.
-A tree stops growing
-when the number of training instances (samples) per tree node becomes less than `min_instances_per_node` or an information gain becomes smaller than `min_info_gain`.

 A constructed tree model can be dumped in a simple text format which would be like: